Why do we have to pay for car parking?

 I’m a visitor, how do I use the RingGo pay-by-phone service?

-I’m a pay-as-you-go permit holder, how do I use the RingGo pay-by-phone service?
+I’m a student/member of staff with a pay-as-you-go permit, how do I use the RingGo pay-by-phone service?

 Drivers wishing to use this service will be charged for calls at their prevailing network rate.
 Additional charges apply for optional text message services that include: